 Central Coast Forecast

+Thursday Partly cloudy.
+Medium (60%) chance of showers, most likely in the late morning and afternoon.
+The chance of a thunderstorm in the afternoon and evening.
+Light winds becoming E/SE 15 to 20 km/h in the evening then becoming light in the late evening.

 Saturday Partly cloudy.
-Slight (20%) chance of a shower in the south, most likely later tonight.
-Near zero chance of rain elsewhere.
-The chance of a thunderstorm in the south.
-Winds E/NE 15 to 20 km/h becoming light in the evening.

-Tuesday Mostly sunny.
-Light winds becoming N/NE 15 to 25 km/h during the day then becoming light during the evening.
+Medium (40%) chance of showers in the morning and afternoon.
+Light winds becoming E 15 to 20 km/h during the morning then becoming light during the evening.

 Central Coast Weather Forecasts

 ||22||30||60%||< 1mm||Nil||Calm||72||ENE 9||68|

 ||21||30||80%||1-5mm||Nil||ESE 4||84||ENE 6||81|